 While a great antivirus can have slow scans, good scan speeds make the software more convenient and less cumbersome for your daily life.

-ZoneAlarm came in with very middling results, taking a little under ten minutes to do a quick scan, while the fastest antiviruses we've seen can do it in as little as 30 seconds.
+ZoneAlarm came in with very middling results, taking over 11 minutes to complete a quick scan.
+The fastest antiviruses we've tested can do it in as little as 30 seconds.

 Scan type | Time spent |